-In order for Salesforce DMP to collect data from emails, a tracker needs to be included in the email body.
-Salesforce DMP has two types of trackers that you can use for this: Event trackers or Campaign trackers.
-The difference between the two has to do with what you are using the emails for, and how the data is reported on within the Salesforce DMP.
+In order for Salesforce Audience Studio to collect data from emails, a tracker needs to be included in the email body.
+Audience Studio has two types of trackers that you can use for this: Event trackers or Campaign trackers.
+The difference between the two has to do with what you are using the emails for, and how the data is reported on within Audience Studio.
 If the emails that you are sending would be considered part of an email marketing campaign, then you should use the Campaign Impression and Click Tracker option, because then the data will be treated like campaign data.
-If the emails are more transactional – like say a welcome email for when a new user registers an account – then you should use Event Pixels with Event Click Trackers, if need be.
-If the latter applies to you continue reading below, it the former please click here: to learn about applying media impression and click trackers to your email campaigns.
+If the emails are more transactional – like say a welcome email for when a new user registers an account – then you should use Event Pixels with Event Click Trackers, as described below.

 Events are configurable through the platform’s web interface, and can be used to understand the users who open your emails or click on the links within them.
 Events can then be used in the platform to create funnel reports, or to define audience segments.
 Data from Events do not show up in the Marketer Campaign Performance reports.
 If you need the data in those reports, you should use Campaign Trackers instead.